vvvv1111vvvv/Android-FPGA-board-Project__Applied-Microprocessor-Lab__2022-fall/README.md

 - Possible to compare num clacification accuracy among oringal, blurred, edge-detect images

 - Also, controlled Linux based Hardwares ( LED, 9-segment, 2 array LCD)

-## 🚀 Specific Procedure Methods
-(1) Crawl economic indicators on the Bank of Korea's web page and process them.

-(2) Crawls the KOSPI index on the Naver finance and processes it